TheComputerM/awesome-svelte/README.md

 - [svelte-heroicons](https://github.com/krowten/svelte-heroicons) - Icons, crafted by the creators of Tailwind CSS.
 - [svelte-icomoon](https://github.com/aykutkardas/svelte-icomoon) - It makes it very simple to use SVG icons in your Svelte projects.
 - [svelte-unicons](https://github.com/devShamim/svelte-unicons) - Unicons svg icons for Svelte based on @iconscout/unicons.
+- [lucide-svelte](https://github.com/lucide-icons/lucide) - Implementation of the lucide icon library for svelte applications.

 ### Calendar